Two Dimensional Polymerization of Graphene Oxide: Bottom-up Approach: Results and discussion

-The particulars behind the experimental test of the general framework discussed in the previous section are dependent on the choice of the functional groups A and B reacting to form the lattice pattern of graphene or its oxide.
-One possible choice for the monomer in a proof-of-concept experiment is 1,3,5 - trihydroxybenzene given in Fig. \ref{fig2}a and the chemical reactions behind the polymerization (more appropriately in this case is the term polycondensation) are nucleophilic additions to carbonyl groups.
+The particulars behind the experimental test of the general framework are dependent on the choice of the functional groups A and B reacting to form the lattice pattern of graphene or GO.
+One possible choice for the monomer in a proof-of-concept experiment is 1,3,5 - trihydroxybenzene (phloroglucinol) given in Fig. \ref{fig2}a and the chemical reactions behind the polymerization (more appropriate here is polycondensation) are nucleophilic additions to carbonyl groups.

-It exists in equilibrium with its second form the tautomer 1,2,5 - cyclohexanetriole (phloroglucin) where the A functional group is an oxygen atom and B functional group the hydrogen attached to the cyclohexane ring.
-This is our reacting substance and represents the monomer having very low solubility in water $< 1\%.$ Upon its introduction in minute quantities ($\approx 0,1\%.$) in a water solution of a base (5 \% KOH) the monomer is deprotonated as depicted in Fig \ref{fig2}b with the possibility of the CH - acidic carbon atom to exist in three different positions and undergo two dimensional polymerization according to the polymerization rule (see Fig \ref{fig2}c) to arrive at the hexagonal lattice formations Fig \ref{fig2}d.
-Given enough time (in out case 4 weeks at room temperature and at dark) large platelets of graphene oxide form Fig \ref{fig2}e via the attachment of hydrogen cations at the deprotonated sites as well as rearrangement of the bonds .

-The successful synthesis of graphene oxide flakes is confirmed in a series of Raman spectroscopic studies, SEM and TEM imagery as well as SAED electron diffraction studies.
-Experimental evidence is conveyed in Fig. \ref{fig3} and Fig. \ref{fig4}